shubhang123/Obsidian-Notes/6th sem notes/Machine Learning/unit 4/LSTM.md

+Of course!
+Here is the detailed explanation of LSTMs with the math equations formatted for Obsidian using `$` delimiters.

 # Detailed Explanation of LSTM (Long Short-Term Memory)

 Long Short-Term Memory (LSTM) is a specialized type of **recurrent neural network (RNN)** architecture designed to process and model **sequential data**, such as time series, natural language, or speech.
 Unlike standard RNNs, which struggle with learning **long-term dependencies** due to the **vanishing gradient problem**, LSTMs excel at retaining and utilizing information over extended sequences.
 This makes them a cornerstone of deep learning for tasks requiring context from distant past inputs.
 Below, we’ll explore the architecture, processes, advantages, limitations, and applications of LSTMs in detail.